 But of course, another incentive for them to recommend you such as a finders fee.

 The trick I found to this working is choosing businesses that are local to you.

 If you are sending a letter to a landscaper or solar installer just a few blocks over it feels like a warmer relationship right off the bat.

-You are just a couple of local tradesman working together for mutual benefit.
+You are just a couple of local tradesmen working together for mutual benefit.

 Start with just 10 letters

-The reality is not every one reading this is going to do it.
-They might be sitting there thinking it’s a great idea and have the best intentions, but we all can get caught up in day to day business and life.
+The reality is not everyone reading this is going to do it.
+They might be sitting there thinking it’s a great idea and has the best intentions, but we all can get caught up in the day to day business and life.

-The same goes with the potential strategic partner.
-You will only get a response from 1 or 2 in 10 letter you send.
+The same goes for potential strategic partners.
+You will only get a response from 1 or 2 in 10 letters you send.
 5 or 6 might think it’s a great idea, but they forget about it tomorrow.